PetraOleum/2016-Notes/Physiology and Pharmacology.markdown

 #### Pulmonary anatomy

 The alveoli are the functional unit of the cell.
 Conducting region of lungs have no avleoli (dead space).
+The trachea is supported by cartelage rings.

+Trachea &rarr; bronchii &rarr; bronchioles &rarr; alveolar ducts.

+Alveoli are little bubbles of tissue, supported by surficant.
+The bubbles mean huge surface area.
+There is several thousand times more surface area of the lungs than if they were spheres of the same size.
+The amount of oxygen taken up is limited by the amount of blood pumped, not the rate of diffusion, because the walls are so thin.

 #### Airflow mechanics

+Inspiration (breathing in) is caused by the contraction of the diaphram beneath the lungs.
+Expiration is primarily just the relaxtion, however the ribcage can be forced downwards to force air outwards.